 When applying, you will also open a 2 year CD which earns interest on your initial secured deposit, which can range from $250 to $5,000 depending on your credit line.
-The variable interest rate is a very low 9.90% and the annual fee is a modest $35.
+The interest rate is a variable 10.40% – 20.40% and the annual fee is a modest $35.
 The USAA Secured Credit Card reports to all three major credit bureaus, helping you re-establish your credit history.

 Capital One Secured MasterCard – One of the few major credit card issuers that provides a secured credit card, the Capital One Secured MasterCard offers a credit line of up to $3,000 (minimum security deposit is $200).
 Once you’ve established a history with Cap One, you may receive a higher line of credit, or even the opportunity to apply for an unsecured credit card.

 The variable APR is high at 24.99%, so make sure you pay your balance in full each and every month but the annual fee is as low as it gets … $0! (the smallest on this list).
 The Capital One Secured MasterCard reports regularly to all three major credit bureaus.

 Open Sky Secured Visa Credit Card – A touch better than the card above it (in terms of pricing details), the Open Sky Secured Visa Credit Card includes a variable APR of 17.64% and an annual fee of $35.
 Issued by Capital Bank, the Open Sky Secured Visa Credit Card offers up to a $5,000 initial deposit and four different ways to fund your deposit (checking account not required).